SY43-ARApp/Orbit-Vector-AR/PROJECT_OVERVIEW.md

 - **Docs**: Design docs, UML, and slides in `/docs` and `/uml`.

 ---
-**Note:** This overview reflects the current modular structure and file responsibilities as of May 2025, including the Compose UI screens, moons feature, improved anchor/level system, and the full online registration/scoreboard flow.
+**Note:** This overview reflects the current modular structure and file responsibilities as of May 2025, including the Compose UI screens, moons feature, improved anchor/level system, the full online registration/scoreboard flow, and the new user stats/history page.